Spanish Submitted Names

 Clodualdo m Spanish (Philippines)

 Spanish form of Chlodoald.
-Notable bearers of this name are Clodualdo del Mundo Sr. and Jr., a Filipino literary figure and director respectively.
+Notable bearers of this name are Clodualdo del Mundo Sr., a Filipino literary figure, and Clodualdo del Mundo Jr., a director.

 Cloris f Spanish, Catalan (Rare)